amansin0504/tfm-demo-app-agents/README.md

 # Deploy Architecture
 ## Prerequisites
-Make sure you have GCP credentials configured with privileges to provision the required GCP resources(azure-infra.tf).
+Make sure you have GCP credentials configured with privileges to provision the required GCP resources(gcp-infra.tf).

 ## Steps
 1.1 terraform plan > deploymentv1